S.S. SHANGHAI To Shanghai, Part One: The Ships Of Hong Kong 1995

 Creator's Key Takeaways

-my obsession with chasing crumbling old ships has provided a lot of enriching and life-affirming experiences and this was certainly one of them
+my obsession with chasing crumbling old ships has provided a lot of enriching and life-affirming experiences

 Creator's Tips & Advice

-πNew to Cruising?
+🆕New to Cruising?
 This Creator Addresses:

 Questions This Creator Answers